 In this tutorial, I’ll show you how to harvest or capture a value inside a measure to reuse in another measure and achieve dynamic calculations.
 I use a combination of measure branching technique with SELECTEDVALUE DAX function in Power BI.
 You may watch the full video of this tutorial at the bottom of this blog.

-The Power BI team have made some updates to formulas recently that enable this to work in a far more effective way than what had to be done previously.
+The Power BI team has made some updates to formulas recently that enable this to work better than before.

 It’s not difficult to do, so let’s jump into it

 Creating A Supporting Table

 Here I have a really simple measure, which is a sum of my revenue (so just sales).
 But it could be anything, for example, it could be your quantity or your costs or it could just be any core measure that you create.

 If all these increased by a selected amount, say 5%, 10%, or 15%, I want to show the impact of that.
 And I want to make it dynamic so that I can select different amounts, and then be able to see what the new scenario amount is.

 The first thing we need to do to create this is to Enter Data.
 So, I’m going to enter some values here, and then we’re going to harvest a selection based on these values.

 So, I’m going to call this Percent Change.
 And then I’m going to put some values in here, say 5%, 10%, 15, 20, and 30%.
 I’ll call this table Percentage Change.
 So, I’m basically creating a new table here.

 Instead of getting it from Excel, I’ve just created it from scratch using the Enter Data feature embedded into Power BI desktop.